PeterJCLaw/srcomp-http/docs/endpoints.rst

         }
     }

 The corner objects returned are in the same format as those described below.
+The keys of the ``corners`` mapping are the ``number``s of the corners.

 /corners/ ``number``
 --------------------